dylanhay/text-editor/README.md

 * Node.js must be installed to run this application locally.
 * Node.js can be downloaded and installed from https://nodejs.org/en/download/
-* To initialize Node.js for this application, enter `npm init` in the command line while in the root folder
 * To install the required npm packages, enter `npm install` in the command line while in the root folder
-* Enter `npm start` in the command line while in the root folder to launch the application to launch the express server at `http://localhost:3000/` in the browser
+* Enter `npm start` in the command line while in the root folder to launch the application at `http://localhost:3000/` in the browser

 ## Contribution
 Made with ❤️ by Dylan Hay